Click here to listen to a reading of this blog:

 Remember, if you suspect anything suspicious or indicative of thyroid cancer or any complications of your health, always get to a doctor as soon as possible for examination.

-- First of all, you need to get yourself in front of a mirror, removing anything that doesn’t give you a clear view of your neck, like turtle necks and scarves.
+- Get yourself in front of a mirror, removing anything that doesn’t give you a clear view of your neck, like turtle necks and scarves.

-- Then stretch your neck back, with your chin pointing towards the ceiling.
+- Stretch your neck back, with your chin pointing towards the ceiling.

 - Closely look at your neck, looking for any enlargement or lumpiness.